You shouldn't cut corners when it comes to business insurance. Here are ways to reduce your insurance premiums without sacrificing coverage.

 One other benefit: The higher deductible will discourage you from filing smaller claims.
 Keep reading to see how this can help.

 6. Is there a claims-free discount?

 Talk with your provider about ways you can reduce risk in your business.
-These could include starting a workplace safety program, instituting disaster preparations, and initiating a theft-prevention plan.
-All these will reduce the risk of a claim, which is why you might get a price break.
+These could include starting a workplace safety program, instituting disaster preparations and initiating a theft-prevention plan.
+All of these will reduce the risk of a claim, which is why you might get a price break.